yt-dlp/yt-dlp/README.md

 #### twitter
 * `legacy_api`: Force usage of the legacy Twitter API instead of the GraphQL API for tweet extraction.
 Has no effect if login cookies are passed

+### wrestleuniverse
+* `device_id`: UUID value assigned by the website and used to enforce device limits for paid livestream content.
+Can be found in browser local storage

 **Note**: These options may be changed/removed in the future without concern for backward compatibility

 <!-- MANPAGE: MOVE "INSTALLATION" SECTION HERE -->